jw-ml/dat5_spam-filter/paper.md

 For the above numbers and the results included in this paper, I use a sample that includes email replies and forwarded emails.
 One could rerun the analysis without including replies and forwards, but that would lead to a smaller sample size with slightly less predictive power.

 Also, at first I thought my results would be skewed because I was using only email from a small subset of Enron employees.
-However, spam filters are inherently individualized and I know think my results may be skewed in the other direction.
+However, spam filters are inherently individualized and I now think my results may be skewed in the other direction because I am comingling emails from several people.
 Another potential project may be to only run these models on emails sent from one individual.

 ###Cleaning and preprocessing the data